OpenSchulCloud/schul-cloud.github.io/dev/_posts/2017-04-21-setup-development-under-ubuntu.md

 info:    SchulCloud application started on http://localhost:3030
 ```

-Now, you can view the server at <http://localhost:3030>.
+You can view the server at <http://localhost:3030>.
 This is the website:

 ![](/assets/img/schulcloud-server-website.png)